merovex-press/stranded-series/README.md

 ## LOGLINE (1-2 sentence)

-Forced to crash land, a Slipstream Anthropologist struggles to survive on an alien world that feels strangely similar.
+Crashing on a backward world, a Slipstream Anthropologist struggles to adapt to a strangely similar alien world and earn his way back home.

 ## SUMMARY (one-paragraph)

+Albert Harred nears the end of a two-year tour as a Slipstream Anthropologist studying a pre-industrial society, when he is forced to crash land after his station is attacked by Anarchists.
+On surface, he struggles to adapt to an alien society where he increasingly is viewed as a god.
+This drags him into a cold war between two nations at a time when he hopes to find technology to get him home.
+He finds the technology and mirrors the approach his own world took when they learned to get to space.
+The war heats up and he (maybe) escapes and returns home...returning to a world wracked by war and confronted with the risk of his having empowered a more potent threat.

 ## SYNOPSIS (one-pager)
 <!-- The Synopsis of your series is short document of less than 1 page (4-5 paragraphs) that summarizes the world of the story, the major characters and the central tension. -->

 The year is 1907.
-Kaius Minjen, a Slipstream Anthropologist running from his past, lands a plum appointment to the Migdal Orbital to observe the Migdalians.
+Albert Harred, a Slipstream Anthropologist running from his past, lands a plum appointment to the Migdal Orbital to observe the Migdalians.
 Anarchists slip in and attack the station, forcing him to abandon and land on the surface.

 ## CHARACTERS